-It's not often you get some totally new equipment in a needle programme and the last thing I expected people to be innovative with was a sharps bin.
-The new bin from Exchange Supplies is something which could change whole aspects of the way we work with used injecting equipment, not to mention the fact it is (in my opinion at least) a better bin from the injectors point of view.
+It’s not often you get some totally new equipment in a needle programme and the last thing I expected people to be innovative with was a sharps bin.
+The new bin from Exchange Supplies is something which could change whole aspects of the way we work with used injecting equipment, not to mention the fact it is (in my opinion at least) a better bin from the point of view of people who inject.

 Real innovation is a very rare thing.
 Even back when Exchange Supplies introduced the Nevershare syringe in response to the findings from Avril Taylor’s study, it was still really ‘just a syringe’ (with a wonderfully thin needle, a detachable end and available in multiple colours to discourage accidental sharing).
 Or when Frontier released the Filter Syringe; again it’s still basically ‘just a syringe’ (with a great filter built into the cap).
 So really in both cases it was innovation, but still done by only slightly adapting what is already around.

 As most people reading this blog will already know, existing sharps bins are all variations on a theme.
 Basically a big lockable container for putting all the equipment in, the same as in a hospital setting (in some cases it’s exactly the same bin).
 Granted some companies have tried to make them more fit for purpose but this is often by either:

 Exchange have done something very few companies do though; they’ve gone back to a totally clean piece of paper and designed something original.
 In doing this they’ve looked at what is actually ‘needed’, which is of course:

 The bin they’ve come up with is very small, in fact its only about 1cm high and the whole thing fits in the palm of your hand.